-- To attract more clients or customers
+- Attract more clients or customers

-- To explain your company name
+- Explain your organization name

-- To convey that you are well-established
+- Convey that you are well-established

-- To be more memorable
+- Be(come) more memorable

-- To stand out in your field
+- Stand out in your field